darrelrobinson/swirl_metod_c/README.md

 The lessons are a small collection of existing swirl lessons (see www.swirlstats.com) that have been packaged and sorted to follow the methods course material.

+## Installing swirl and the methods lessons
-## If you have downloaded the .swc file and saved it to your computer
+### If you have downloaded the .swc file and saved it to your computer

 To install the course, in R:
 ```